• Skip to primary navigation

 What is Hokkaido milk tea?

 If you have never heard of Hokkaido milk tea you are in for a treat!
 This type of tea is also sometimes called Japanese milk tea, royal milk tea, Japan tea or Japanese bubble tea.
-It is a combination of black tea, a sweetener such as honey, brown sugar, caramel or maple syrup and Hokkaido milk.
+It is made with black tea, a sweetener such as honey, brown sugar, caramel or maple syrup and Hokkaido milk.
 It can be made with boba or without boba.

 Hokkaido milk is a type of milk that comes from the Japanese prefecture of Hokkaido.
 It is one of the highest quality milks from Japan that has a rich and creamy flavour with vanilla and caramel undertones.